Bishop Ramsey CE School

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-In order to begin the teacher training year, the following qualifications are required:-
+To begin the teacher training year, the following qualifications are required:-

 If you have completed your undergraduate degree or secondary schooling internationally, we will require a NARIC equivalence.